corsairmarks/penal_colony_enhanced/mod/README.md

 # Overview

 Have you ever wondered why Resort Colonies are perfectly useful on Tomb Worlds but not Penal Colonies?
 Or been frustrated at needing to use a high-habitability planet as your Penal Colony?
 Then this mod is for you!
 I have altered the modifier for Penal Colonies to grant 100% habitability, but impose a flat -50% to Pop growth speed (the same as 0% habitability).
-In exchange for the overall growth penalty, you gain a new bonus to immigration-based Pop growth, specialist and worker job output, and reduced specialist and worker consumer goods upkeep.
-Finally - your prison-planet has a large penalty to researcher and culture-worker output - the criminals cannot be trusted with state research secrets and have limited ability to communicate off-planet.
+In exchange for the overall growth penalty, you gain a new bonus to immigration-based Pop growth, a bonus to inmate job output, and (implicitly) reduced upkeep due to high habitability.
+Finally - your prison-planet has a large penalty to research - the criminals cannot be trusted with state research secrets and have limited ability to communicate off-planet.

 # Changes

-Alters Penal Colonies to have a focus on non-research jobs as well as bonuses to stability for _lower_ happiness.
-Additionally, there is a new capital building for Penal Colonies and a special job provided only by this building - the Warden.
-Wardens increase stability at the expense of non-ruler happiness.
+Adds a new pop stratum "Inmate" that is automatically assigned to most Pops on a Penal Colony.
+This new stratum acts similarly to slave - Pops demote instantly, they have +10% productive job output, and they have a significant happiness penalty (-25%).
+In addition they have a 90% penalty to research point output to represent the lack of off-world communication as well as tight control of any information they do receive.
+Inmates have very little political power and their unhappiness won't significantly impact the happiness of non-Inmate Pops on the planet (ruler-strata Pops, enforcers, telepaths, and soldiers - the Inmates can't be trusted to supervise _themselves_).
+Should you also have the Police State civic, each Inmate produces bonus Unity.
+Regardless, Inmates generate crime - which is doubled when unemployed.

+The Penal Colony planet designation has been altered to +1 Criminal job per 10 Pops - some of the convicts in the planet-wide prison system manage to escape supervision.
+To compensate, Penal Colonies gain bonus stability that scales compared to how _unhappy_ Inmate Pops are.

+The Penal Colony planet modifier (added when you enact the Declare Penal Colony decision) has been slightly altered as well - it grants +100% habitability (just like Resort Worlds) and +33% Pop Growth from immigration, but now also imposes a flat -50% to overall Pop Growth.

+To keep your Penal Colony running smoothly, this mod also creates a new capitol building complete with recolored icons.
+Some Administrator jobs are replaced with the new Warden job that produces unity and stability, but also decreases the happiness of Inmate-stratum Pops.
+Countries with other Administrator-substitution civics end up replacing all of the Administrator jobs with a split of Wardens and their special ruler jobs.
+If your empire uses Battle Thralls, they can also serve as Wardens.

 ## Compatibility